Equality, diversity and inclusion

 Situational judgement test

-The Young Planners Network, the BAME Planners Network and graduate trainees from the National Graduate Development Programme for local government (NGDP) have contributed to the formation of our situational judgement questionnaire by contributing examples of their lived experience on the job to form the backbone of the test.
-These scenarios were mapped on to our competency framework by an occupational psychologist and then tested with a varied group of graduate volunteers to assess the viability and fairness of each question.
-We will closely analyse the outcomes of the situational judgement test using anonymised equality, diversity and inclusion (EDI) data to check for any adverse impact within the assessment.
+The Young Planners Network, the BAME Planners Network and graduate trainees from the National Graduate Development Programme for local government (NGDP) have contributed examples of their lived experience on the job to form the backbone of our situational judgement questionnaire.
+These scenarios were mapped on to our competency framework by an occupational psychologist and then tested with a diverse group of graduate volunteers to assess the viability and fairness of each question.
+We closely analyse the outcomes of the situational judgement test using anonymised equality, diversity and inclusion (EDI) data to check for any adverse impact on anyone with a protected characteristic within the assessment.

-The situational judgement test is not timed, but if any candidates require the test in a different format or have an accessibility concern about this assessment, our team are available to offer advise and any required alternatives.
-Email [email protected].
+The situational judgement test is not timed, but if any candidates require the test in a different format or have an accessibility concern about this assessment, our team are available to offer advise and provide any required alternatives.
+Email [email protected]

 Video interview

-Our video interview questions have been drafted against our competencies and tested with a diverse group of graduates to ensure they are fair and clear.
-The interviews will be assessed using a framework which has been designed by an occupational psychologist to ensure questions are marked in a fair and equal way regardless of a candidate's background.
+Our video interview questions are drafted against our competencies and tested with a diverse group of graduates to ensure they are fair and clear.
+The interviews are assessed using a framework which has been designed by an occupational psychologist to ensure questions are marked in a fair and equal way regardless of a candidate's background.
 Video interviews will be marked by professional assessors as audio files only, to help remove unconscious bias from the process.
-Before setting the pass/fail score for this assessment, our team will closely analyse anonymised EDI data to check for any adverse impact.
+Our team cross-mark some of the video interviews alongside professional assessors to ensure the correct marking standard is used.
+Before setting the pass/fail score for this assessment, our team will also closely analyse anonymised EDI data to check for any adverse impact against each protected characteristic.

 If you have concerns about the accessibility of the video interview, please contact [email protected] and we will arrange an alternative mode of delivery for this assessment based on your requirements.